Red Rocks from SE: Obłazowa left, Kramnica right. (Gorce Mts in background.)

 The shortest way to get from the foot of Obłazowa to the foot of Kramnica is wading across the river.
 At low water it should be easy to find a suitable ford nearby so that your shorts can remain dry.
 Bear in mind the boulders in the river can be surprisingly slippery.
 The northern foot of Kramnica is terribly muddy near the river so it is wiser to make the crossing south of the hills, that is to say upstream.

 If you want to cross the river dry-shod, there are two bridges nearby, downstream and upstream, each about two kilometres away.
 To get to Kramnica as close as possible by car, cross the bridge downstream, between the villages of Nowa Biała and Krempachy, then turn right at Krempachy along the road heading southwest.
-The road, which soon turns into a dirt road, will lead you just east of Kramnica, a few minutes’ walk off the hill.
+The road, which soon turns into a dirt road, will lead you just east of Kramnica, a few minutes’ walk from the hill.
 You can leave your car by the road.
 On the downside, it is rumoured that some cars parked there have been broken into.